SpektraSystems/Azure-Data-Explorer-Labs/Hands-on lab/HOL-step-by step.md

 We’ll use GitHub public data to query using Azure Data Explorer (Kusto) and visualize using Power BI.

-1. Open the Browser and connect with the temporary Lab user credentials.
+1. Open the Browser in the Virtual Machine and connect with the temporary Lab user credentials.

 ![+ Create a resource is highlighted in the navigation pane of the Azure portal, and Everything is highlighted to the right..](media/image01.png "Azure Portal")